Niekmereu/Finding-Similar-Customers/README.md

 # Parameters

-- n_naive: how many times must a customer must appear in the training set before we apply matrix factorization for this specfic customer.
-It is generally a good idea to leave the customers that appear only once (n_naive = 2).
+- N: how many times must a customer must appear in the training set before we apply matrix factorization for this specfic customer.
+It is generally a good idea to leave the customers that appear only once (N = 2).
 - crit1: critical similarity of the signature to become candidates
 - crit2: how similar must two users be with regard to their original date in order to be called similar